AdeDZY/DeepCT/README.md

 <img src="deepct.png" alt="Illustration of DeepCT" width="500"/>

-## DATA 1:DeepCT Retrieved Documents (Initial Rankings)
+## DATA 1:DeepCT Retrieved Results (Initial Rankings)

-We released the top 1000 documents retrieved by DeepCT for the MS MARCO dev/eval queries.
+We released the top 1000 documents retrieved by DeepCT for the MS MARCO Passage Ranking dev/eval queries.
 You can use these as your initial document ranking for downstream re-ranking.
 The ranking files can be downloaded from [here](http://boston.lti.cs.cmu.edu/appendices/arXiv2019-DeepCT-Zhuyun-Dai/msmarco_rankings/).

 ## DATA 2: Weighted MS-MARCO Passage Files